folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 If the holdings source is anything other than FOLIO or MARC (e.g. -), then change it to FOLIO.

 ### iii.
 Install Elasticsearch
 If you have not already done so in your Juniper Install (it was optional there) install Elasticsearch now in your running Juniper instance.
 Follow this guide to install a 3-node Elasticsearch cluster on a Single Server: [Installation of Elasticsearch](https://wiki.folio.org/display/SYSOPS/Installation+of+Elasticsearch).
-This also install mod-search and the frontend modules  folio_inventory-es and folio_search in Juniper.
+This will also install mod-search and the frontend modules  folio_inventory-es and folio_search in Juniper.

 ### iv.Install a minIO-Server
 If you want to use Data Export, you either have to use Amazon S3 or a minIO server.

 So, for anyone who plans to use MinIO server instead of Amazon S3:

 External storage for generated MARC records should be configured to MinIO server by changing ENV variable AWS_URL.

 Installation of a MinIO server is not being covered in this documentation.
 Refer to:
 [MinIO Deployment and Management](https://docs.min.io/minio/baremetal/installation/deployment-and-management.html#minio-installation) ,
 [Deploy MinIO Standalone](https://docs.min.io/minio/baremetal/installation/deploy-minio-standalone.html#deploy-minio-standalone-container) .